 For me, it was a painful and infuriating interaction, and I am sure we weren’t the first, nor will we be the last demented family to wander into their ER, only to be further stressed by their patronizing, authoritarian, dismissive approach to trying to get us to clean up our acts as caregivers.

-I feel for the families, but I also feel for these medical practitioners as they may have had an inkling that they didn’t really connect with me and added to my distress.
+I feel for the families to come, but I also feel for these medical practitioners as they may have an inkling that they didn’t really connect with me and only added to my distress.
 Our interaction may have satisfied their feelings of superiority, but it couldn’t have satisfied any feeling of caring.
 Imagine, being unaware that you’re erecting barriers to empathic connection and then wondering why your interactions with families are tense, even combative.
-Indeed, their type of care is demoralizing for families and staff alike because it’s an ineffective, unsatisfying way of providing medical care.
-Their approach only adds more trauma to a traumatic situation.
+Indeed, their imperiousness is demoralizing for families and staff alike because it’s an ineffective, unsatisfying way of providing medical care.
+Their approach only adds more trauma to a family's trauma.

-And actually, I forgive this doctor, nurse, and social worker as individuals, because they did the best they could.
-However, I am disappointed in any hospital administration allows and perhaps unwittingly encourages this patronizing, authoritarian attitude toward patients and families.
-Any scolding and scowling from medical staff causes a rift, and patients will reflexively resist (as I did) what they have to say.
-That kind of delivery does not build any bridges.
-In fact, they burned any bridge I tried to build.
+After I cool down, I forgive this poor doctor, nurse, and social worker as individuals, because I can assume they did the best they could with the level training and support they receive at work.
+I turn my focus toward the hospital administration, supervisors, and culture that allows and perhaps unwittingly encourages this patronizing, authoritarian attitude toward patients and families.
+Any scolding and scowling from medical staff causes a rift, and patients will tend to reflexively resist what they have to say.
+Imperious, controlling delivery does not build any bridges.
+In fact, when I tried to explain our situation, they dismissed what I had to say, effectively burning the bridge I tried to build.

-That’s so awesome that you have such a responsive circle of care for your parents.
+Wow, it's so awesome that you have a circle of care for your parents.

-Do you have easy access to the Internet?
+Do you have access to the Internet?
+Here's a website that has great tips.

 If this type of exchange had happened, I would’ve emerged from the ER feeling understood, respected, supported, and armed with useful information.